jajoe/tutorial-nodejs/introduction-to-classification-with-mljs/README.md

 Bonus 2 : dimensionality reduction
 ----------------------------------

 Here, each data has 30 features.
 We can reduce the number of features of the dataset by using different algorithms (PCA, Isomap, etc.).
 The goal ?
-Sometimes, results are better, and if you reduce the dimensionality to 2 or 3, you can plot the data (it can be very practice).
+The less dimensions you will have, the speeder the computation will be and if you reduce the dimensionality to 2 or 3, you can plot the data (it can be very practice).
 I give you an example with the PCA.
 Below, the source code using a PCA :
 ```javascript
 const KNN = require('ml-knn');